npscience/wish-tree/README.md

 ## The Tree

-Making it myself! ~~Or hiring from [here](http://www.palmbrokers.com/catalogue/fibreglass-trees-for-hire/cartoon-style-fibreglass-tree) (quote TBC).
+Buying it! ~~Making it myself!
+TOO DANGEROUS FOR MY AND YOUR HEALTH!~~ ~~Or hiring from [here](http://www.palmbrokers.com/catalogue/fibreglass-trees-for-hire/cartoon-style-fibreglass-tree) (quote TBC).
 TOO MUCH MONEY~~

-### Materials

-Main structure:
-* 2-3 large cardboard packaging tubes
-* 9 branches made from flat corrugated cardboard
-* 4 support struts / "tree roots"
-* gaffer tape
-* Plain brown paper
-* Sellotape

-To decorate:

-* pipecleaners
-* Tissue paper
-* Craft glue

-### Design

-Design document TBC

 ### Assembly

-TBC - will be assembling precut pieces, then simple decoration
+I will be assembling precut pieces on Friday Oct 27.
+Help very welcome :hugs:

 ## Related event